chipsenkbeil/distant/distant-core/README.md

 [distant_rustc_img]: https://img.shields.io/badge/distant_core-rustc_1.64+-lightgray.svg
 [distant_rustc_lnk]: https://blog.rust-lang.org/2022/09/22/Rust-1.64.0.html

-Library that powers the [`distant`](https://github.com/chipsenkbeil/distant) binary.

-🚧 **(Alpha stage software) This library is in rapid development and may break or change frequently!** 🚧

 ## Details

-The `distant-core` library supplies the client, manager, and server implementations for use with the distant API in order to communicate with remote machines and perform actions.
-This library acts as the primary implementation that powers the CLI, but is also available for other extensions like `distant-ssh2`.
+The `distant-core` library supplies the client and server interfaces along with a client implementation for distant.
+The library exposes an API that downstream libraries such as `distant-local` and `distant-ssh2` can implement to provide a distant-compatible interface.

 ## Installation